 Osaka savours Beijing title after US Open letdown

-An emotional Naomi Osaka said that she had made up for the disappointment of the US Open after beating world number one Ashleigh Barty in the China Open final Sunday.
+An emotional Naomi Osaka said that she had atoned for the disappointment of the US Open after beating world number one Ashleigh Barty in the China Open final on Sunday.

-The 21-year-old Japanese has had a turbulent year, winning the Australian Open but then suffering a dip in form which included exiting Flushing Meadows in the last 16.
+The 21-year-old Osaka has had a turbulent year, winning the Australian Open but then suffering a dip in form which included exiting Flushing Meadows in the last 16.

-But the two-time Grand Slam champion surged back to win her home Pan Pacific Open last month and made it back-to-back titles with victory in Beijing.
+But the two-time Grand Slam champion from Japan surged back to win her home Pan Pacific Open last month and made it back-to-back titles with victory in Beijing.

 Winning in Japan and China had been her aim after the US Open letdown, where she was the defending champion and top seed.